 Adult children of addicts and alcoholics have a tendency to blame themselves for their parent’s addiction.
 It is important to remember that you cannot control your parent’s substance use disorder or choices.
 Going through treatment and recovery is not easy and requires a great deal of effort.
 An addict must want to achieve sobriety for themselves.
 You can do your best to express your feelings on your parent’s addiction, but you cannot force them to do anything.
 Know when to step back and take care of yourself.
 Although taking space may not be easy–as you may have grown accustomed to rescuing your parent–you are only in control of your own choices.
 If you are finding this especially difficult, consider seeking therapy or support.
 This will help you cope and find healthier ways to relate to your parent.

 Helping your addicted parent find the right treatment option

-If your addicted father or mother does make the decision to seek help, it is important to capitalize on the momentum by getting them into a treatment program as quickly as possible.
+Adult children of addicts and alcoholics can not force their parents to seek help.
+However, if your parent does make the decision to seek help, it is important to capitalize on the momentum by getting them into a treatment program as quickly as possible.
 This means finding the right accredited rehab center and deciding between inpatient or outpatient treatment services.
 Both of these decisions will depend on the specific needs of your mother or father, the severity of his or her substance use disorder, and the level of care required.